World roundup: July 8 2021

 Sadly, according to Time Ukrainian officials “had serious concerns about working with Prince”—I can’t imagine why, though Prince’s ties to Russian-friendly figures in Kyiv may have had something to do with it—and Joe Biden’s victory in the November US presidential election seems to have caused this grand plan to go awry.

 Two new opinion polls suggest that Sunday’s Bulgarian snap election is going to be as inconclusive as the April election that brought the country to this point.
-Both polls, from Alpha Research and Gallup International, have the There Is Such a People (ITN) party at over 21 percent support, putting it slightly ahead of the GERB party of caretaker Prime Minister Boyko Borissov.
+Both polls, from Alpha Research and Gallup International, have the There Is Such a People (ITN) party at over 21 percent support, putting it slightly ahead of the GERB party of ex-Prime Minister Boyko Borissov.
 That’s up substantially from the 17.7 percent ITN won in April.
 However, if these polls are accurate then ITN’s support combined with that of its two potential coalition partners, the Democratic Bulgaria and Stand Up!
 Mafia Out! parties, would not win them a collective majority.
 Unless they can bring in some additional support, lucky ducky Bulgarian voters may get head to the polls all over again in another few months.

 Jair Bolsonaro really seems to be laying the groundwork either to cancel Brazil’s 2022 presidential election or ignore its result if things don’t go his way.
 On Thursday he told a crowd of fans that “either we do clean elections in Brazil, or we don’t do elections at all.”
 That’s the second time in a matter of days that he’s talked in vague but troubling terms about rejecting the 2022 election over potential fraud.
 So not only is he priming the pump for some kind of move to stay in power even if he loses, but in keeping with his Donald Trumpian persona he’s not being very subtle about telegraphing his intentions.
 Given that two more polls have now shown that a majority of Brazilians think Bolsonaro is doing a “bad” or “terrible” job as president, the likelihood of an election outcome that he deems illegitimate (or in other words, one in which he loses) seems pretty high.